olofer/yasph/README.md

 This should take about a minute.
 Then open `browser/frame-player.html` in a browser.
 Select the newly created file `barriers.yasph` and watch the particles evolve (the browser program shows intructions at the bottom of its page on how you can interact with the playback).

 ### Demo not depending on post-test files
-In the `build` folder run the script `../scripts/demo.sh` as a self-contained illustration of how to run and use the program.
-Run the browser program on the output file `octagon.yashp` to playback simulation results.
+In the `build` folder run the script `../scripts/demo.sh 4000` as a self-contained illustration of how to run and use the program.
+Run the browser program on the output file `octagon.yasph` to playback simulation results.

 ### Diagnostics trace files
 The browser program `browser/trace-viewer.html` can be used to view time traces of column data in the output files specified with the `trace-file` (and `trace-steps`) options.
 These files are basic CSV files.
+The above example script generates `octagon-trace.yasph`.

 ## Useful references